thorchain/docs/frequently-asked-questions/lending.md

 # Lending Frequently Asked Questions

 ### What is Lending?

-Lending allows users to deposit native collateral, and then create a debt at a collateralization ratio (collateralization ratio) with 0% interest, no liquidations, and no expiration.
+Lending allows users to deposit native collateral, and then create a debt at a collateralization ratio with 0% interest, no liquidations, and no expiration.

 * [More information](../thorchain-finance/lending.md)
 * [Launch Article](https://medium.com/thorchain/lending-on-thorchain-646bbf2e6e1b)